 Professor Clarke is Chancellor of La Trobe University and Professor Emeritus of Botany at University of Melbourne.
 A world-renowned researcher, her scientific work has provided critical insight into the biochemistry and genetics of flowering plants, their reproduction and growth.
 Her team was the first to clone the gene that regulates self-compatibility in plants and the first to clone the DNA of an arabinogalactan protein (a class of plant proteoglycan).
 She is a former chair of the CSIRO and lieutenant-general of Victoria.

-Dr Finkel was appointed Australia’s Chief Scientist in 2016.
-He is also President of the Australian Academy of Technological Sciences and Engineering (ex-officio), Chancellor of Monash University and Patron of the Australian Science Media Centre, and he contributes to a number of research institutes.
+Dr Alan Finkel AO FAA FTSE is an Australian neuroscientist, engineer, entrepreneur and philanthropist.
+He served as Chancellor of Monash University from 2008 to 2016 and was Chief Scientist of Australia from 2016 to 2020.
+He is also President of the Australian Academy of Technological Sciences and Engineering (ex-officio) and Patron of the Australian Science Media Centre, and he contributes to a number of research institutes.
 A neuroscientist, entrepreneur and philanthropist, he invented a commercially successful device which substantially speeds up drug research and founded the science magazines Cosmos and G: The Green Lifestyle Magazine.

 Dr Thomas was the first Australian-born professional astronaut to go into space.
 An aerospace engineer with NASA for 22 years, he completed five space missions – a total of 177 days – including time on board the Space Shuttle and the Mir Space Station.
 He has since been involved with related projects, including the development of vehicle and transportation systems that will return humans to the moon.
 He was made an Officer of the Order of Australia in 2000 and awarded a Centenary Medal by the Australian Government in 2001.